Agents at scale in enterprises: A different perspective

 This structure lets you tap into AI’s strengths selectively:

-- Non-determinism where it makes sense (onboarding, configurations, parsing, generating insights)
+- Non-determinism where it makes sense (onboarding, configurations, parsing, analysis and insights, etc.)

-- Determinism where it’s critical (calculations, heavy data processing)
+- Determinism where it’s critical (calculations, conversions, trades and inventory tracking, etc.)

 AI Adoption Is a Journey — and So Are the Agents